Charles would rather Eminem or Cage be performing this rap. But I don’t know their numbers.

 Since 8th grade, rap was Charles’ lifeline.
 He wrote it, performed it and it helped him deal with his depression and his addiction.
 I’m not talking about the crap rap that is commercially popular, I’m talking about soulful kind that represents the root of the genre.

 He never shared his raps with me and other than the ones online.
 I saw them only after he died.
 He knew I’d be alarmed.
-I called his notebooks his Rap Diaries and in those pages, I … Read more...
+I called his notebooks his Rap Diaries and in those pages, I have the … Read more...

 Another of Charles’ raps penned under Reezin’ the Revolutionary.
 This one nails addiction.
 It’s not pleasant but neither is the illness.
-I think once you read it, you start to have an understanding of the self loathing an addict suffers from.
+I think once you read it, you start to have an understanding of the self-loathing an addict suffers from.